 To alter the update behavior as described below, append all the text after the asterisk (*) to the name of the .bsfw or update file.
 For example, to apply the *_save.bsfw characteristic to an update file named “brightsignXD-4.4.82-update.bsfw”, rename it “brightsignXD-4.4.82-update_save.bsfw”.

 The update file will not be deleted after the update is applied.
-The device will not automatically reboot after applying the update until the storage device containing the update file is removed.
+The player will not automatically reboot after applying the update until the storage device containing the update file is removed.